Updated Mar 01, 2026

 For example, you can add a List component to display inventory items, map key fields with Magic Text, and format prices in USD.
 Want to visualize stock levels?
 Add a Chart component.
 Need users to update inventory details?
 Include a Form that sends changes back to your legacy system through DreamFactory.

-When designing detail screens - such as an employee profile or product page - use a Click Action on list items to navigate to a new screen and pass along the relevant data automatically.
+When designing detail screens—such as an employee profile or product page—use a Click Action on list items to navigate to a new screen and pass along the relevant data automatically.

-Adalo’s Responsive Builder, introduced in April 2023, ensures that your layout adjusts seamlessly across mobile, tablet, and desktop devices.
+Adalo's Responsive Builder ensures that your layout adjusts seamlessly across mobile, tablet, and desktop devices.
 This unified design approach not only keeps your app consistent across platforms but also makes updates faster, as changes are applied everywhere at once.
-Once your interface is polished and synced with your legacy data, you’re ready to publish.
+The canvas can display up to 400 screens at a time if needed, giving you a comprehensive view of your entire app architecture—something particularly valuable when building complex enterprise applications with multiple user flows.

 Publishing to Web, iOS, and Android